Chicken Kofta Bowls

 - Swap out the protein and make these with ground beef, ground turkey, or ground lamb instead.

-- Form the kofta chicken meat into meatballs or go the traditional route and make kebabs.
+- Form the kofta ground chicken into meatballs or go the traditional route and make kebabs.

 - Instead of serving them with hummus, serve them with a quick yogurt sauce.
 Simply combine Greek yogurt, lemon juice, lemon zest, fresh parsley or dill, mashed garlic, salt, and pepper.

-- Use the ground chicken filling to make Middle Eastern pita sandwiches layered with arugula, tomatoes, olives, and feta cheese.
+- Use the ground chicken mixture to make Middle Eastern pita sandwiches layered with arugula, tomatoes, olives, and feta cheese.

 - Keep things light and healthy by making lettuce wraps.